 Further Steps Notice

-A Further Steps Notice is a legal document prescribed under the Courts Act 2003 and is issued by the HMCTS Fines Officer when payment of a court fine has either not been made by the date ordered by the court, or alternatively, when a payment arrangement defaults.
+A Further Steps Notice is a legal document prescribed under the Courts Act 2003.
+It is issued by the HMCTS Fines Officer when there has been a default in paying a court fine.
+A Further Steps Notice will also be issued by the HMCTS Historic Debt Team.

 What Further Steps can the Fines Officer take?